A Guide to Management Information Systems (MIS)

 Even though MIS has many benefits, it also has its limitations, which are discussed below:

-• While MIS may solve some acute problems, it is not a solution to all problems of an organization.
+• While MIS may solve some acute problems, it is not the only solution to all organizational problems.

 • Involves maintenance and employee training costs.